Product-Led vs Sales-Led GTM: Complete Strategy Comparison

 When Sales-Led GTM Works Best

 Sales-led approaches typically work best for complex, high-value solutions with significant implementation considerations.
-They're ideal for products solving nuanced problems that require education and discovery, solutions requiring organisational change, and industries with compliance or security concerns requiring human assurance.
+They're ideal for products solving nuanced problems that require education and discovery, solutions requiring organisational change, and industries like cybersecurity and healthcare with compliance or security concerns requiring human assurance.
+Forrester research on B2B buying behaviour consistently shows that enterprise buying committees now involve 6-10 stakeholders, which is one reason consultative selling remains essential for high-ACV deals.

 Challenges of Pure Sales-Led GTM

 A purely sales-led approach typically involves higher customer acquisition costs and longer sales cycles.
-It may face scalability limitations due to reliance on sales talent and difficulty reaching SMB or mid-market segments cost-effectively.
+It may face scalability limitations due to reliance on sales talent (which is why companies often partner with the best GTM recruitment agencies to source experienced AEs) and difficulty reaching SMB or mid-market segments cost-effectively.
 There's also the risk of building features based on sales feedback rather than actual user needs.

 Case Example: Snowflake's Sales-Led Strategy